Vulgate: Council of Trent and position of the Catholic Church

 The inerrancy is with respect to faith and morals, as it says in the above quote: "free from any error whatsoever in matters of faith and morals", and the inerrancy is not in a philological sense:

 [...] and so its authenticity is not specified primarily as critical, but rather as juridical.

+Catholic historian Fr.
+E.F.
+Sutcliffe elaborated that Trent's decree sets up the Vulgate as a safe guide on faith and morals, but that "does not mean that every doctrinal text in the Vulgate necessarily corresponds to the original.
+Jerome made no secret that he made Messianic texts plainer than the LXX.
+Actually sometimes he gives a directness to a Messianic text or gives a Messianic application without warrant in the Hebrew.
+In such a case the text from the Vulgate has not the force of Scripture, but only the authority belonging to St Jerome himself and to tradition."

 The Catholic Church has produced three official editions of the Vulgate: the Sixtine Vulgate, the Clementine Vulgate, and the Nova Vulgata (see below).

 Variants

 As with the vetus latina and the Greek text types, manuscript versions of the Vulgate texts exhibit a considerable number of minor variations by scribes.
 Regular attempts were made over the centuries to conserve Jerome's text or to purify the text of obvious errors or substitutions from vetus latina phrases: attempts such as by Cassiodorus in the 6th century, Alcuin in the 8th, Stephen Harding in the 12th, Erasmus in the 16th, to the modern Stuttgart Vulgate.

 Scholars have identified families of variants, allowing tracing of influence or provenance of texts: for example, the Latin text of the Rushworth gospels belongs to the Insular or Irish family with characteristic inversions of word order.'